ScilifelabDataCentre/pathogens-portal/content/english/plp-program-background.md

 ## Personnel and contact

-**Scientific lead for the SciLifeLab Pandemic Laboratory Preparedness**: Professor Staffan Svärd.
+**Scientific lead for the PLP program**: Professor Staffan Svärd.

-**Coordinator for the Pandemic Laboratory Preparedness capability**: Alice Sollazzo.
+**Coordinator for the PLP program**: Alice Sollazzo.

-If you have any questions, please email <a href="mailto:alice.sollazzo@scilifelab.uu.se">Alice Sollazzo</a>.
+If you have any questions about the PLP program, please email <a href="mailto:alice.sollazzo@scilifelab.uu.se">Alice Sollazzo</a>.